BriceK6/Lake-Michigan-Project/Lake_Michigan_Project.md

     ##  9 Nov          820
     ## 10 Dec           43

-Here are “ideal” surfing conditions for somewhere like Maui or California.
-These condititions are very rare in Michigan.
+#### Here are “ideal” surfing conditions for somewhere like Maui or California.
+These conditions are very rare in Michigan.
 We take any waves.

 ``` r
 surfIdeal <- wavewind %>%